 The DRIVE range can be selected when towing.
-However, if frequent shifting occurs while in DRIVE, select the "3" range (with four-speed transmission) or select a lower gear using the AutoStick® shift control (with six-speed transmission).
+However, if frequent shifting or changes in engine speed occur while in this range, use the AutoStick® shift control (if equipped) to select a lower gear ratio.

-NOTE: Using a lower gear while operating the vehicle under heavy loading conditions, will improve performance and extend transmission life by reducing excessive shifting and heat build-up.
+NOTE: Using a lower gear ratio while operating the vehicle under heavy loading conditions, will improve performance and extend transmission life by reducing excessive shifting and heat buildup.
 This action will also provide better engine braking.

-If you REGULARLY TOW a trailer for more than 45 minutes of continuous operation, then change the automatic transmission fluid and filter as specified for "police, taxi, fleet, or frequent trailer towing."
+If you REGULARLY tow a trailer for more than 45 minutes of continuous operation, then change the transmission fluid and filter as specified for "police, taxi, fleet, 5 or frequent trailer towing".
 Refer to the "Maintenance Schedule" for the proper maintenance intervals.